Talk to Your Guide: (605) 252-9100

-Private Mount Rushmore Tour from Rapid City
+Private Mount Rushmore & Black Hills Scenic Tour From Rapid City

 Tour highlights at a glance